hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 mc alias set s3-admin-alias https://`hostname -f`:9000 {ACCESS_KEY} {SECRET_KEY} --api "s3v4" --path "off" --json
 ```

-🗒Note: "s3-admin-alias" is the name of the alias, you define it.
+🗒Note: "s3-admin-alias" is the value of the alias parameter, you define it.
 "https://`hostname -f`:9000" is the endpoint of the Object Store service.
-Here, I'm running the command on the node which is running the S3server.
+Here, I'm running the command on the node that is running the S3server.
 After created an alias, you would find the information is appended into <ins>$HOME/.mc/config.json</ins>.

 **4. Create an account**